Denis Goldberg

-Denis Theodore Goldberg (11 April 1933 – 29 April 2020) was a South African social campaigner, who was active in the struggle against apartheid.
-He was accused No. 3 in the Rivonia Trial, alongside the better-known Nelson Mandela and Walter Sisulu, where he was also the youngest of the defendants.
-He was imprisoned for 22 years, along with other key members of the anti-apartheid movement in South Africa.
-After his release in 1985 he continued to campaign against apartheid from his base in London with his family, until the apartheid system was fully abolished with the 1994 election.
+Denis Theodore Goldberg (11 April 1933 – 29 April 2020) was a South African social campaigner who was active in the struggle against apartheid.
+He was accused No. 3 of 11 defendants in the Rivonia Trial of 1964, alongside the better-known Nelson Mandela and Walter Sisulu.
+He was the youngest of the defendants.

+He was convicted and imprisoned for 22 years, along with other key members of the anti-apartheid movement in South Africa.
+After his release in 1985, he continued to campaign against apartheid from his base in London with his family.
+The apartheid system was fully abolished with the 1994 election.

 He returned to South Africa in 2002 and founded the non-profit Denis Goldberg Legacy Foundation Trust in 2015.
-He was diagnosed with lung cancer in July 2019, and died in Cape Town on 29 April 2020.
+He was diagnosed with lung cancer in July 2017, and died in Cape Town on 29 April 2020.

 Biography

 Early life

 Denis Theodore Goldberg was born on 11 April 1933 in Cape Town, South Africa and grew up in a family that welcomed people of all races into their house.
 He was the son of Annie (Fineberg), a seamstress, and Sam Goldberg, a truck driver.
-His parents were born in London, the children of Lithuanian Jews who emigrated to England in the latter half of the 19th century.
-Both parents were politically active communists while living in London, and after moving to Cape Town played an active role in the local Woodstock Branch of the South African Communist Party, while Sam ran a series of small businesses.
+His parents were born in London, the children of Lithuanian Jews who had emigrated to England in the latter half of the 19th century.
+Both parents were politically active communists while living in London.
+After moving to Cape Town, they played an active role in the local Woodstock Branch of the South African Communist Party.
+Sam supported the family with a series of small businesses.

-In March 1950, aged 16, Goldberg began his studies in civil engineering at the University of Cape Town.
-In his final year he met Esme Bodenstein, who came from a family active in the Communist Party, and they married in January 1954.
+In March 1950, at age 16, Goldberg began his studies in civil engineering at the University of Cape Town.
+In his final year he met Esme Bodenstein, who also came from a family active in the Communist Party.
+They married in January 1954.
 Their daughter Hilary was born in 1955 and their son David in 1957.

 Anti-apartheid activism in South Africa

 Modern Youth Society

-Bodenstein was a committee member of the non-racially segregated Modern Youth Society (MYS), through which Goldberg became friends with Andimba Toivo Ya Toivo, who later co-founded SWAPO (South West African People’s Organisation) and became one of the later leaders of an independent Namibia.
-The MYS aimed to raise awareness and solidarity by various means, including selling the "New Age" newspaper, canvassing door-to-door and holding night classes to educate and politicise working people.
+Bodenstein was a committee member of the multiracial Modern Youth Society (MYS), through which Goldberg became friends with Andimba Toivo Ya Toivo.
+The latter man later co-founded SWAPO (South West African People’s Organisation) and, after Namibian independence, became one of its leaders.
+The MYS aimed to raise awareness and solidarity by various means, including selling the "New Age" newspaper, canvassing door-to-door, and holding night classes to educate and politicise working people.
 The Goldbergs also became involved in the Congress of Democrats.
 Although these activities were not illegal, the couple and other activists were constantly harassed by the Security Police, who were building up dossiers on those involved.